arthur-user/Envelope-Budgeting-API-2--/README.md

 Once the application is running locally, the documentation may be accessed at `http://localhost:5000/api-docs/`

+For public deployment, [Render](https://docs.render.com/deploys), a SaaS, was used.
+Render provides both app hosting/deployment and a database.
+Feel free to either test locally or deploy to production.
 ## Using Swagger to test:

 Available Swagger tests: